Doctors urge people to stop vaping after first death reported in Kansas

 Similar instances have happened in at least 33 other states with 450 possible cases of severe lung injury according to state health officials.

-Doctors said there may also be unreported or undetected cases that have no been counted.
+Doctors said there may also be unreported or undetected cases that have not been counted.

 “I really hope and pray we’re not at the tip of the iceberg here seeing all the bad things that could happen form vaping,” said Porter.